mnasrallah301/YinAndYangProject/README.md

 ### 3. `part_recomposition`

-The `part_recomposition` branch focuses on taking your animations to the next level by optimizing them for better performance.
+The `part_recomposition` branch focuses on taking the animation to the next level by optimizing it for better performance.
 Discover techniques to reduce recomposition and ensure a smoother and more efficient animation experience.

 ![Optimize Animation](screenshots/performance.png)